leucos/leucos.github.io/_posts/2015-03-16-testing-ansible-roles-part-3.md

 ## Ansible version

 In the [next part]({% post_url 2015-03-17-testing-ansible-roles-part-4 %}), we will add TravisCI support, so we can test our role when it is pushed on GitHub.

+Note: see stuff at https://github.com/debops/test-suite/blob/master/defaults.conf Can be used to add custom assertions